kubeshark/docs/src/pages/en/install.md

 brew tap kubeshark/kubeshark
 brew install kubeshark
 ```
-While this option is there, due to demand we invest more in the shell script installation option and the Helm option.
+While this option is there, due to demand we invest more in the shell script and the Helm options.
 For this reason, we do not recommend using Homebrew.

 ### Build from the Source